Chuluo08/Chuluo08/README.md

 ### Self-description：

-I am a high school student, but I have been self-learning at home since graduating from junior high school Perhaps because of my interest in computers, I soon entered the basics of computer science through HTML+CSS+JavaScript
+I am a high school student, but I have been self-learning at home since graduating from junior high school.</ br>
+Perhaps because of my interest in computers, I soon entered the basics of computer science through HTML+CSS+JavaScript.

 ### Github Activation